 The remaining brain cell types are immune-like cells of the central nervous system, called ‘glia’—including microglia, astrocytes and oligodendrocytes.
 These cells not only hold the brain together, but also make sure the central nervous system is fed, cleaned and repaired.
 But they have an even more critical function.

-Have you ever wondered how you know that you are getting sick?
-The brain and spinal cord’s immune cells help to convey some of this information from the peripheral immune system to the brain.
-This helps to change your behaviour when you have an infection.
+Ever wondered how you know you’re sick?
+The immune cells of the brain and spinal cord help convey some of this information from your peripheral immune system to the brain and help change your behaviour when you have an infection.

-The brain’s immune cells can also change behaviour in negative ways.
-Immune responses in the brain are implicated in almost every disease affecting the central nervous system, including depression and anxiety, through to epilepsy, stroke and drug addiction.
+But these glial cells of the brain can also change behaviour in bad ways.
+Immune responses in the brain have now been implicated in almost every central nervous system disease, from depression and anxiety, through to epilepsy, stroke and drug addiction.

 Lead researcher: Professor Mark Hutchinson

 - Vicky Staikopoulos - Laboratory Manager and PhD candidate

 - Juliana Bajic - PhD candidate